cern-eos/eos/doc/develop.rst

 Go to `CERN Openstack <https://openstack.cern.ch/>`_ and find project 'IT EOS development' (if you are not a member ask your colleagues to give you access).
 Check in the Menu:Project/Compute/Overview if there are still free resources to be used.
 If not, coordinate with your colleagues on reviewing if all currently existing machines are needed.
 If yes, inform your section leader that you would like to ask for more resources, then follow `Request Quota <https://clouddocs.web.cern.ch/projects/project_quota_request.html>`_.

 To get a decent machine, look at Menu"Project/Compute/Instances and then click "Launch Instance" button.
 Follow the form and when choosing  "Flavour" look for 'm2.2xlarge'.
-If not visible, file a ticket to the openstack team asking for making it available to you (not publicly available).
+If not visible, file a ticket to the Openstack team asking for making it available to you (not publicly available).
 Machine creation is possible also from a command line using `CERN Openstack Tools <https://clouddocs.web.cern.ch/index.html>`_.

 Once the machine is running, you can log-in from aiadm.cern.ch to your machine (as root for convenience) and upgrade to newest packages/kernel etc. (:code:`yum clean all; yum upgrade; reboot;`).